-Full-time employees accrue twenty-four (24) floating holiday hours on the paycheck that includes January 1 of each year.
-Part-time accrue a pro-rata of floating holiday hours on the paycheck that includes January 1 of each year.
-Employees hired during the year will receive prorated floating holiday hours with the hours being rounded to the nearest one-third (4 months) of the year.
-Floating holiday hours must be used in the year in which they are accrued or they will be forfeited.
+Full-time employees accrue twenty-four (24) floating holiday hours on the paycheck, including January 1 of each year.
+Part-time accrue a pro-rata of floating holiday hours on the paycheck, including January 1 of each year.
+Employees hired during the year will receive prorated floating holiday hours, with the hours being rounded to the nearest one-third (4 months) of the year.
+Floating holiday hours must be used in the year in which they are accrued, if unused they will be paid out on the final paycheck in December.

-2. Vacation Accrual
+7.2 Vacation Accrual